ferram4/Ferram-Aerospace-Research/README.md

 0.14.1.2v------------------------------------
 Features:
 More Get functions for the FARAPI
-Add some RPM integration
 Estimated range and endurance readouts in the Flight Data UI
 See and dump FAR module data in the VAB / SPH using the Editor GUI
+Some runtime optimizations
 Contributed by Da Michel:
-	Implement deflection speeds for flaps / spoilers
+	Implement separate deflection speeds for flaps / spoilers
 	Allow preferred default action groups for spoilers / flaps
+Contributed by regex:
+	Add some RPM integration

 Bugfixes:
 Fixed some vessel-switching FAR GUI issues